SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Method

+Acquiring high-quality instance annotations for bi-temporal image pairs comes at a considerable cost.
 Revisiting the essence of temporal image pairs for change detection, it is evident that pixels at the same location in these pairs represent two distinct states of the same geographical area at different times.
 These states may manifest as different physical conditions of the same object over time or as changes induced between different categories of objects at the same location.
-The establishment of correspondence between these diverse states is fundamental to train object change detection models based on single-temporal images.
-Acquiring high-quality instance annotations for such bi-temporal image pairs comes at a considerable cost.
-Nevertheless, a wealth of single-temporal remote sensing instance segmentation images is already available and highly relevant to change detection.
+Fortunately, a large number of single-temporal remote sensing instance segmentation images are already available, which are highly relevant to change detection tasks.
 ChangeStar~\cite{Zheng_2021_ICCV_changestar} proposes a method of constructing image pairs by STAR~\cite{Zheng_2021_ICCV_changestar}.
 However there are some shortcomings, the generated data deviate from practical significance, and violate the true changes observed in the natural world.
+The establishment of correspondence between these diverse states is fundamental to train object change detection models based on single-temporal images.

-To address the aforementioned issue, we propose single-temporal controllable AI-generated training strategy (SAIN) based on AIGC for generating pseudo-image pairs as Fig.~\ref{fig:strategy}.
-Controlled image editing provides a promising avenue for addressing this issue.
+To address the aforementioned issue, we propose SAIN to generate pseudo-image pairs for feeding enough data to SCL, as shown in Fig.~\ref{fig:strategy}.
+Controlled image editing provides a promising approach for addressing this issue.
 By selectively editing specific regions of an image, one can obtain pairs of images closely resembling each other, thus simulating different states over time.